 Lung cancer is one of the few cancers that can often be prevented simply by not smoking.
 If you are a smoker, ask your doctor or nurse to help you quit.
 If you don’t smoke, don’t start, and avoid breathing in other people’s smoke.
 If your friends and loved ones are smokers, help them quit.
 For help quitting, call your American Cancer Society at 1-800-227-2345 to find out how we can help improve your chances of quitting for good.

-Certain men at high risk for lung cancer may want to talk to a doctor about whether getting a low-dose CT scan to screen for early lung cancer is right for them.
-Screening may benefit adults who are active or former smokers between the ages of 55 and 74 who have no signs of lung cancer and who have a 30 pack-year smoking history.
+Certain men at high risk for lung cancer may want to talk to a doctor about whether getting a low-dose CT scan to test for early lung cancer is right for them.
+Testing may benefit adults who are active or former smokers between the ages of 55 and 74 who have no signs of lung cancer and who have a 30 pack-year smoking history.
 (A pack-year is 1 pack of cigarettes per day per year.
 One pack per day for 30 years or 2 packs per day for 15 years would both be 30 pack-years.)
-You should discuss the benefits, limitations, and risks of lung cancer screening with a doctor before testing is done.
+You should discuss the benefits, limitations, and risks of lung cancer testing with a doctor before testing is done.

 Anyone who spends time in the sun can have skin cancer.
 People with fair skin, especially those with blond or red hair, are more likely to get skin cancer than people with darker coloring.
 People who have had a close family member with melanoma and those who had severe sunburns before the age of 18 are more likely to get skin cancer.